28 September 2021

 So you’ll recognize the leap from a startup to a scale-up when your responsibilities will center on technology strategy instead of development.

 A business-level change transforms the operations of the entire IT department.
 With one client of ours, we started work in an early growth stage, with flexible deadlines, moving around priorities to experiment with new technology.

-Once a Seed B investor crashed the party, deadlines became as solid as a brick, and the management started peeking over our shoulders.
+Once a Series B investor crashed the party, deadlines became as solid as a brick, and the management started peeking over our shoulders.

 “Show me your security policy”

 As the company was about to get sold, lawyers entered the stage to review our technology for compliance.
-If the CEO prepares to quote for the company, there will have to be a security audit for 100%.
+The buyer required the CEO to lead a pre-sale security audit.